input-output-hk/mailchimp-subscribe/README.md

         // Request timed out
         return '' // Use the code to return a localized string message

+      case ERROR_CODES.TOO_MANY_REQUESTS:
+        // Too many sign up requests sent with same email address return '' // Use the code to return a localized string message

+      case ERROR_CODES.VALUE_MISSING:
+        // A value is missing
+        return '' // Use the code to return a localized string message

       case ERROR_CODES.GENERIC:
         // Generic error code, server errors etc. return '' // Use the code to return a localized string message